dallonhaley/NBAbite-Assistant/README.md

 ## Installation

 There are two ways you can install NBAbite assistant: by Chrome extension, and by browser bookmarklet.
+For both, you will need to either clone this repository, or install the specified files from it to your local computer.

 #### Chrome Extension